usdaud/algotradinglib.github.io/en/pedia/s/systematic_trading.md

 - **MetaTrader 4/5:** Popular for forex trading.
 - **[MultiCharts](../m/multicharts.md):** Supports various asset classes and provides extensive charting tools.
-- **Interactive Brokers:** Offers a robust API for [algorithmic trading](../a/algorithmic_trading.md).
+- **[Interactive Brokers](../i/interactive_brokers.md):** Offers a robust API for [algorithmic trading](../a/algorithmic_trading.md).

 ### 4. **Machine Learning and AI**

-Machine learning (ML) and artificial intelligence (AI) are increasingly being integrated into systematic trading to enhance model accuracy and predictability.
-Techniques like neural networks, reinforcement learning, and natural language processing are applied to extract insights from large data sets.
+Machine learning (ML) and [artificial intelligence](../a/artificial_intelligence_in_trading.md) (AI) are increasingly being integrated into systematic trading to enhance model accuracy and predictability.
+Techniques like [neural networks](../n/neural_networks_in_trading.md), reinforcement learning, and [natural language processing](../n/natural_language_processing_(nlp)_in_trading.md) are applied to extract insights from large data sets.

 ## Systematic Trading Firms

 ### 1. **Two Sigma**

-[Two Sigma](https://www.twosigma.com) is a prominent quantitative hedge fund that uses data science and advanced technologies to drive its [trading strategies](../t/trading_strategies.md).
+[Two Sigma](https://www.twosigma.com) is a prominent quantitative hedge fund that uses [data science](../d/data_science_in_trading.md) and advanced technologies to drive its [trading strategies](../t/trading_strategies.md).
 They leverage massive data sets, machine learning, and distributed computing.

 ### 2. **Renaissance Technologies**

-[Renaissance Technologies](https://www.rentec.com) is another leading hedge fund known for its Medallion Fund, which utilizes mathematical models to exploit market inefficiencies.
+[Renaissance Technologies](https://www.rentec.com) is another leading hedge fund known for its Medallion Fund, which utilizes [mathematical models](../m/mathematical_models_in_trading.md) to exploit market inefficiencies.
 Founded by Jim Simons, it is often cited as one of the most successful hedge funds.

 ### 3. **DE Shaw & Co.**